numberscope/backscope/doc/update-backscope.md

 2. Change user: `sudo -i -u scope`
 3. Go to Git repo: `cd /home/scope/repos/backscope`
 4. Get latest changes: `git pull origin main`
-5. If you have modified the systemd `backscope.service` file or the Nginx `backscope` file, you need to remove the old copies and move the new copies into place.
-See
-   [the server admin doc](./server-administration) for where these files should go on the server.
+5. If you did anything with the files in the server directory (e.g. you renamed them) you might have to fix the symlinks.
+See the server's [README file](../server/README.md) for more info on the symlinks.
-   - If you changed the Nginx backscope file:
+6. If you changed the Nginx `numberscope.conf` file:
      - Test Nginx's config: `sudo nginx -t`
      - Restart Nginx: `sudo systemctl restart nginx`
-7. Restart: `sudo systemctl restart backscope`
+7. Restart: `sudo systemctl restart numberscope`